 Infrastructure investments, such as roads, railways and airports, are the building blocks which keep an economy running smoothly.

-They can be attractive investments as they usually have long operating lives, generate a growing stream of income, and in most cases have little competition.
+They can be attractive investments as they usually have long operating lives, generate a growing stream of income, a high level of inflation protection, and in most cases have little competition.

 The very long-term nature of most infrastructure assets means they can be less volatile than other growth assets like shares and property.

-Fixed interest is normally secure if held until maturity when the full face value is payable, but there is the potential for short-term changes in value due to the movement of market interest rates.
+Diversified fixed interest is secure if held until maturity when the full face value is payable, but there is the potential for short-term changes in value due to the movement of market interest rates.